finos/rune-dsl/docs/rune-modelling-component.md

   fuelCapacity number (1..1)
 ```

 The `switch` operator supports case analysis on such a choice type as well.
-For example, consider the following simplified computation to estimate the mileage of a car:
+For example, consider the following simplified computation to estimate the mileage of a powered vehicle:

 ``` Haskell
 func ComputeMileage: